 JCodec is ‘a pure implementation of video and audio codecs’[REFERENCE].
 JCodec is currently being used by the GIN toolkit as a set of programs to improve.
 There are 203 different programs within JCodec.
 JCodec is a good library for GIN to optimise because they are written in Java and they contain more than 10 unit tests per program.

-The high number of unit tests allow for the functionality not to be comprised largely so the programs still perform in the same way.
+The high number of unit tests allow for the functionality not to be compromised significantly so that the programs still perform in the same way after optimisation using GIN.
 The JCodec implementation is used in a large number of programs and large numbers of developers.
-This created a lot of documentation and if GIN finds a way of improving the library, there can be large saving in energy if all of those programs use the optimised versions.
+This has created much documentation and if GIN finds a way of improving the library, there can be large saving in energy if all of those programs use the optimised versions.

-JCodec offers its own problems when optimising because a lot of the programs use media elements which require a lot of energy to work and cannot have too much content removed otherwise you remove the functionality of the program and cause a wide range of errors.
-The research on this library does not work on other multimedia techniques in Java such as the Oracle multimedia API [REFERENCE]as they work in different ways in comparison to JCodec.
+JCodec presents its own problems when optimising because many programs use media elements which require much energy to work and cannot have too much content removed otherwise the functionality of the program is adversely affected, causing a wide range of errors.
+This library of GIN applications to JCodec applications on this library does not work on other multimedia techniques in Java such as the Oracle multimedia API [REFERENCE]as they work in different ways in comparison to JCodec.

 http://jcodec.org/